Data Science Machine-Learning Science Scientific Libraries (Numpy/Pandas/SciKit/...)See in schedule: Wed, Jul 28, 14:15-15:00 CEST (45 min)

 * How does Auto-sklearn work?

 This talk assumes basic understanding of machine learning and statistics.
 The main target audience are data scientists and domain experts using machine learning.
 The talk will be designed such that anyone with a basic understanding of machine learning pipelines in scikit-learn and the Python language would be able to understand the concepts and to use our tool.

 Type: Talk (45 mins); Python level: Beginner; Domain level: Intermediate

 Matthias Feurer is a doctoral candidate at the Machine Learning Lab at the University of Freiburg, Germany.
 His research focuses on automated machine learning, hyperparameter optimization and meta-learning.
 He is actively involved in developing open source software for AutoML and is the maintainer and co-creator of Auto-sklearn and OpenML-Python.
-Matthias is a founding member of the Open Machine Learning Foundation, gave AutoML tutorials at the GCPR and ECMLPKDD summer school and co-organized the AutoML workshop in 2019 and 2020.
+Matthias is a founding member of the Open Machine Learning Foundation, gave AutoML tutorials at GCPR2019 and the ECMLPKDD summer school 2019 and co-organized the AutoML workshop in 2019 and 2020.
 Furthermore, he was part of the winning team of the 1st&2nd AutoML challenges and the BBO challenge@NeurIPS 2020.